ruidongjr/5.2.-Flower-identification/README.md

       Due to RAM limitation, only simplified model is build.
 Another complicated model topology is commented off.
     ### step 6: Testing

 ## Performance:
 Estimated Running Time:

 Test Accuracy:

 ## Future works:
 1. DNN has been supported by universal approximation theorem that any continuous function can be approximated by a neural network with finite neurons.
 Fine tuning is needed to find the suitable hyper-paramters.

 2. Due to the difficulty of training a complicated CNN, deep transfer learning can be used, which is also proved by academia, to quicken the training time and boost the accuracy.

-    Note:
-      a.
+## Requirements:

+a. install python packages: numpy, sklearn, zipfile, tensorflow, shutil, PIL (pillow), matplotlib

+b.
 Run this script require large RAM, recommend to execute it in a cloud platform.

  For simplified CNN model, free platforms Kaggle/Colab are able to run.
  For complicated CNN model, need to go to AWS/Azure cloud.

-      b.
+c.
 To reduce RAM space, do not read images before train_test_split, please make directories as follow:

             flowers_data
             │